Skip to content

 • Garden furniture and barbecues

-• Shed/garage contents, such as tools and bikes
+• Shed or garage contents such as tools and bikes

-Most contents insurance policies set a maximum amount that you can claim for any single possession unless it is named on the policy as a high-value item.
+Most contents insurance policies have a single item limit, which is the maximum amount you can claim for one possession unless it’s specifically listed on your policy.

 Is it worth taking out personal possessions cover?